 The primary goal of the Buddy Walk is to promote the awareness and acceptance of people with Down syndrome.
 Families and friends whose lives have been touched by Down syndrome will join members of our communities in helping to raise awareness concerning the abilities people with Down syndrome possess.

 The Buddy Walk of the High Country 2013 was a HUGE success.
-We are now gearing up for this year’s event.
+2014 was even better!

 If you’d like more information, please click here for links to different resources.